MicrosoftDocs/learn/learn-pr/student-evangelism/practice-active-listening/includes/1-introduction.md

 After completing this module, you'll be able to:

-- Realize how active listening creates a more effective communication.
+- Realize how active listening creates more effective communication.
 - Improve relationships in your technology workplace by using active listening.
 - Set ground rules for respectful and effective communication.
 - Apply active listening strategies in computer science.